 As a Michigan employer, you must establish a Michigan UI tax account with the state's Unemployment Insurance Agency (UIA).
 You obtain the required UIA Employer Account Number by registering with the Michigan Department of Treasury (DOT) online or on paper.

 To register on paper, use Form 518, Registration for Michigan Taxes.
 For UI tax purposes, you must include Schedule A, Liability Questionnaire, and Schedule B, Successorhip Questionnaire, with your Form 518.
 You can download a blank form with all necessary schedules and instructions from Business Tax Registration section of the UIA website.

 There is no fee to register your business with the DOT and UIA.
 Download the Michigan Business Taxes Registration Booklet to learn more.

 In Michigan, most for-profit employers are liable for state UI taxes if they:

-UI tax is paid on each employee’s wages up to a maximum annual amount.
-That amount, known as the taxable wage base, is subject to change each year in Michigan.
-Since 2012, it has been either $9,000 or $9,500.
-The determination of which of the latter two amounts applies in a given year is based on the balance of the state’s unemployment compensation fund.
+UI tax is paid on each employee's wages up to a maximum annual amount.
+That amount, known as the "taxable wage base," is subject to change yearly in Michigan.
+Since 2012, it has been either $9,000 or $9,500 ($9,500 in 2024).
+The determination of which of the latter two amounts applies in a given year is based on the balance of the state's unemployment compensation fund.